-- The capsules are inoculated in mice subcutaneously and then systematically treated with candidate and/or control drugs.
+- The capsules are inoculated in mice subcutaneously (3 capsules per mice in two mice, for each regimen) and then systematically treated with candidate and/or control drugs.
 Specific regimens are specified by the client and can be delivered orally or via injection.

-- Post treatment, mini-capsules are removed and cell viability and pharmacokinetics are systematically evaluated.
+- Post treatment, mini-capsules are removed and cell viability is systematically evaluated.

 Fig. Schematic of 7 day MiniPDX® process.

 This process can provide drug sensitivity results in as little as 7 days vs. the 4-6 months needed for traditional PDX results.
-Furthermore, each MiniPDX® model requires 70% less mice than the equivalent PDX study, saving resources both in number of mice used, and evaluation time needed.
+Furthermore, each MiniPDX® model requires 70% less mice than the equivalent PDX study, saving resources in number of mice used, volume of compounds needed and length/complexity of evaluation time.
 This has won LIDE the 2021 AAALAC 3R Award as a significant innovative contribution to the advancement of ethical science.
 Read more about the award here.